section-engineering-education/engineering-education/content/articles/svelte-with-vite-typescript-and-tailwind-css/index.md

 - [Additional Resources](#additional-resources)

 ### Setting up the application with Vite and TypeScript
-Vite is a JavaScript development server tooling that makes front-end development more easier.
+Vite is a JavaScript development server tool that makes front-end development easier.
 Vite distributes your app source files through native ES modules, allowing you to quickly start or reload your development server.
 Vite starts the server right away, and it takes the dependencies that don't change often and pre-bundles them using ES build.

 It then uses route-based code splitting to figure out what parts of the code need to be loaded.
 It does this on the fly, and it doesn't have to rebundle everything every time.